poorting/internet.nl_batch_scripts/README.md

 ./batch.py  sub {mail|web} -d domains/domains.xlsx [-s sheet_name] [-n name]
 ```

 Since the API can test mail or web domains, you have to specify which of the two you want.
 You can optionally provide the name you want the test to have.
-The default name is the current date in yyyymmdd format (e.g. 20210716).
+The default name if you do not specify one is the current date in yyyymmdd format (e.g. 20210716).
 Depending on the type of measurement (web or mail) the domain information in the corresponding column of the .xlsx file will be used.
-You can specify the name of the sheet from the .xslx file to use.
+You can optionally specify the name of the sheet to use in the .xlsx file.
 The first sheet will be used by default.
 This allows you to have other sheets in the same .xlsx file, for example for testing purposes or simply for having multiple batches of domains in the same file.

 ### Checking on progress
 Measurements will take some time to complete.